 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Cons: Homeowners' insurance is on the high side, and the tornado risk is 80% higher than the national average.
+Cons: Homeowners' insurance is on the high side.
 Hurricane Irma in September, 2017 caused widespread power outages, downed trees, some building damage and some street flooding.

 Recommended as a Retirement Spot?
 Yes